Tips on Renting a Car and Driving Safely In Ireland

 It is now illegal to use a cell phone while operating a motor vehicle in Ireland.
 Some think it should be a capital crime.

-Please do not drive after you've had a pint at the local pub.
+Please don't drive after you've had a pint or five at the local pub.
 Stay in a hotel with a pub or in a village near a pub (there's always one nearby, you know) and walk home.
-Ye might get a wee bit wet but it won't be noticed.
+Ye might get a wee bit wet but it won't be permanent.

 Mind the speed limit